vince-career/immf/README.md

 <br>

 # Disclaimer
-This repository is intended to demonstrate Vince's coding skills for job-seeking and general knowledge-sharing purposes, with parameters and results provided purely for illustrative purposes.
+- This repository is intended to demonstrate Vince's coding skills for job-seeking and general knowledge-sharing purposes, with parameters and results provided purely for illustrative purposes.

+- The version currently displayed on this GitHub page is just a very early version and is not the one we are actually using.

-No information contained in this repository should be construed as investment or trading advice.
+- No information contained in this repository should be construed as investment or trading advice.

-All investment involves risk and potential loss of principal.
+- All investment involves risk and potential loss of principal.

-Past performance is not indicative of future results.
+- Past performance is not indicative of future results.

 <br>